Biarca/patrol-k8s-marketplace/README.md

 The pre-requisite packages can be installed  on the installer machine using the script **pre-req-installer.sh**, which is available in the [patrol-k8s-marketplace](https://github.com/Biarca/patrol-k8s-marketplace) repository.

-In the installer machine, create a folder (say Patrol-installer) and navigate to that folder.
-Install the 'git' package in the machine if not already installed using the below command:
+In the installer machine, create a folder (say patrol-installer) and navigate to that folder.
+If already not installed, install the 'git' package in the installer machine using the below command:
 ````
 $ sudo apt-get install -y git
 ````